marcopennekamp/lore/README.md

 ### Functional Tests

 One part of this project is Lore's functional testing solution.
-In the folder `test` (a direct child of the project root), you will find Lore programs contained in single files or across multiple files in some cases (`test/calculator` and `test/combat`).
+In the folder [`test`](test), you will find Lore programs contained in single files, or in some cases across multiple files (`test/calculator` and `test/combat`).
 You can compile and run all tests by executing `test.sh`.

 Each test program defines a number of specs which can be executed by the Lore VM as tests and as benchmarks (depending on whether the spec is marked as a test, benchmark, or both).
 These specs use assertions to ensure that each test results in the expected outcome.
 Each file can additionally use types and functions from Pyramid.